great01-cyber/hows-whys.education/README.md

 Self‑explanation improves conceptual understanding, transfer, and error detection — all central to your framework.
 The researchers also looked to see if any particular aspects of the practice of self-explanation make a difference to its effectiveness.
 They found some limited evidence that a multiple-choice format (in which the student chooses a range of explanations from a list) to be the least effective, perhaps because it lacks the self-generated elaboration that is usually involved in more open-ended self-explanation.

-# 2. Explanation‑Based Learning (EBL)
-Why it aligns:
-EBL argues that understanding emerges when learners build explanations that connect mechanisms, causes, and principles.
-Hows & Whys is essentially a structured EBL engine applied to curriculum concepts.

-Key link:
-EBL emphasises generalisation — the same goal as your “concept transfer” layer.

 # 3. Elaborative Interrogation
 Why it aligns:
 This theory focuses on asking “Why is this true?” to deepen memory and reasoning.